mac-comp127-s24-alhashim/project-tom_vin_project/README.md

 ### How to Run:
 - Clone repository and copy into VS code.
+- Locate src file and open Connect4 file then open Connect4Game.java, then run.

 ### Limitations:
 - The token dropping animation happens on top of the board, rather than creating the illusions that it is inside the board.